KnpLabs/rad-prototype/README.md

 ##1.
 Method side

 You can create injectable methods via dependency injections.
 You can apply the tag `knp_rad_prototype.prototype_method`.
-For example, if I want to expose the method `getRepository` form the `@@doctrine` service, I just have to declare a new method:
+For example, if I want to expose the method `getRepository` form the `@doctrine` service, I just have to declare a new method:

 ```yaml
 knp_rad_prototype.prototype.method.doctrine.get_repository: